core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 A YANG data tree can be enclosed by a representation of a schema node such as a YANG data structure, a notification, an RPC, or an action; this is called a representation tree.
 The data tree nodes and the enclosing schema node representation, if any, are collectively called the representation nodes.

 A representation node such as container, list entry, YANG data structure, notification, RPC input, RPC output, action input, or action output is serialized using a CBOR map in which each schema node defined within is encoded using a key and a value.
 This specification supports two types of CBOR keys; YANG Schema Item iDentifier (YANG SID) as defined in {{sid}} and names as defined in {{name}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
-Protocols or mechanisms implementing this specification can mandate the use of a specific key type.
+Protocols or mechanisms implementing this specification can mandate the use of a specific key type or allow the generator to choose freely per key.

 In order to minimize the size of the encoded data, the mapping avoids any unnecessary meta-information beyond that directly